madison-college-rails/git-workshop-spring-2014/basics.md

 git add <USERNAME>.txt

 # Then "amend" the last commit.
+# Instead of creating a new commit, this changes the last one.
 # Your commit is now fixed, ready to be pushed.
 git commit --amend -m "More texxt."